-We give semantic characterizations for reachability and trace equivalence in a version of asynchronous process calculus based on linear logic.

-Usually the reachability relation in linear logic-based process calculi is characterized by the logical notion of provability, which is in turn characterized by model-theoretic semantics such as phase semantics.
-We introduce considerably simplified phase models, which we call naive phase models, and show that reachability is also characterized by the completeness with respect to the naive phase models.
+We give semantic characterizations for the notions of reachability and trace equivalence in a linear-logic based framework of asyncronous concurrent process calculus.
+Usually the reachability relation in linear logic-based concurrent process calculi is characterized by the logical notion of provability, which is in turn characterized by model-theoretic semantics such as the phase semantics.
+The standard phase semantics is, however, too abstract to give concrete meanings to processes due to the presence of the closure operation.
+To remedy this, we introduce a simplification of the phase semantics, which we call the naive phase semantics, and show that the reachability relation is also characterized by the completeness with respect to the naive phase semantics.

-On the other hand, logical provability does not provide any satisfactory notion of equivalence on processes.
-We consider the trace equivalence (Hoare[7]) on our process calculus and introduce certain algebraic models, which we call trace models.
-Then the trace equivalence is characterized by the completeness with respect to the trace models.
+On the other hand, the logical provability does not provide any satisfactory notion of equivalence over processes.
+We consider the trace equivalence (Hoare[Hoa80]) for our process calculus and introduce certain algebraic models, which we call the trace semantics.
+Then the trace equivalence is characterized by the completeness with respect to the trace semantics.